mcampb07/GFXDocs/docs/chapter11_datasourcer_install_config/ref_data_sourcerer_sql_queries.md

 - NewSourceName = Name of the new SQL Preview source you would like to create.
 - ParentSourceName = Existing Data Sourcerer source you have already created.
     - The new source will contain all the tables from the existing source, plus any new tables created by your query.

+!!! tip
-    - !!! tip: When creating data sources, avoid "dashes" and special characters in the name of the source.
+    When creating data sources, avoid "dashes" and special characters in the name of the source.

 - Query = This is where you can input your query to do something awesome.

+!!! tip
- - !!! tip: Use SQLLite Queries and formatting
+    Use SQLLite Queries and formatting

-#### Query Examples
+### Query Examples

 - Insert empty strings if NULL

-    - SELECT *, ifnull(ExistingTableName1, '') as NewName1, ifnull(ExistingTableName2, '') as NewName2 from OrginDataSource;"
+`SELECT *, ifnull(ExistingTableName1, '') as NewName1, ifnull(ExistingTableName2, '') as NewName2 from OrginDataSource;" `

 - Detect if there are values in tables and display the most important value from left to right.
 The user case is if there was a partciular value, they would display that value first.
 If missing, display the next value, else, display the final value.
 This would work if the values were all populated or empty.

-    - SELECT TableName,COALESCE(NULLIF(TableName1,''),NULLIF(TableName2,''),NULLIF(TableName3,'')) NewTableName FROM OrginDataSource"
+`SELECT TableName,COALESCE(NULLIF(TableName1,''),NULLIF(TableName2,''),NULLIF(TableName3,'')) NewTableName FROM OrginDataSource"`

 6. Run the Create .PS completed in step 3
 7. Run the start-pull command on the new source